American Ninja Warrior season 7

 The seventh season of American Ninja Warrior premiered on NBC on May 25, 2015.
 Hosts Matt Iseman and Akbar Gbaja-Biamila returned for their respective sixth and third seasons while newcomer Kristine Leahy joined as sideline reporter, replacing Jenn Brown.
 In addition, this season's grand prize was increased from $500,000 to $1,000,000.
 The season concluded on September 14, 2015.

-For the first time in American Ninja Warrior history, a competitor completed Stage 3 of the Las Vegas Finals.
+For the first time in American Ninja Warrior history, a competitor completed Stage 3 in the Las Vegas National Finals.
 Both Geoff Britten and Isaac Caldiero completed Stage 3 and climbed Stage 4 in the allotted time of 30 seconds and achieved "Total Victory."
 Caldiero made the climb in the faster time and was the first competitor to be awarded the grand prize of $1,000,000.
 However, the title of "First American Ninja Warrior" was unofficially awarded by the community to Britten for being the first to climb the tower.